AlenBluBerry/Custom-List-Generator-/README.md

 If you would like to contribute to this project, feel free to submit a pull request or open an issue.

 This version keeps the focus on usage and features without mentioning a license.
 You can always add a license later if you decide to use one.
-Let me know if you need any more help!